CodeWithClinton/cms_website_django/README.md

 users are required to signup before they can create a blog article.
 Once users are logged in to their account they can create a blog article and they are able to update and delete the articles they created.

-# Here are some screenshots of the websites
+# Here are some screenshots of the website

 # Index Page
 ![alt text](https://github.com/ClintonCode20/cms_website_django/blob/main/screenshots/home.png)